MicrosoftDocs/CommunityToolkit/docs/maui/converters/string-to-list-converter.md

 The `Convert` method returns a set of substrings by splitting the input string based on one or more separators.

 > [!NOTE]
-> Note that the separators can be supplied in the following ways:
+> Note that the separators can be supplied in the following order of precedence:
-> 1. as the `ConverterParameter` in the converter binding,
+> 1. as the `ConverterParameter` in the converter binding; this supersedes both `Separators` and `Separator` properties
-> 1. as the `Seperators` property on the converter.
+> 2. as the `Separators` property on the converter; this supersedes the `Separator` property
-> 1. as the `Seperator` property on the converter.
+> 3. as the `Separator` property on the converter.
 >
-> Note that the `ConverterParameter` option will take precedence over the `Seperators` property.
+> Note that the `ConverterParameter` option will take precedence over the `Separators` property.

 The `ConvertBack` method is not supported.
 For the opposite behavior see the [`ListToStringConverter`](list-to-string-converter.md).